18F/hub/_pages/standards/github.md

 ---
 # {{ page.title }}

+This page is deprecated and has been moved to the [Handbook](https://handbook.18f.gov/github/#rules).

 Git and GitHub are the [standard tools](https://github.com/18F/DevOps#approved-toolchain) for revision control at 18F.
 These tools [not just for